-10.5 The Housing Trajectory information set out below shows that dwelling completions for Stafford Borough between 2001 and 2010 have resulted in a significant over provision in comparison to the apportionment figures through the Regional Spatial Strategy (RSS).
+10.4 The Housing Trajectory information set out below shows that dwelling completions for Stafford Borough between 2001 and 2011 have resulted in a significant over provision in comparison to the apportionment figures through the Regional Spatial Strategy (RSS).

-10.6 However, It should be noted that following the election of a new coalition Government in May 2010 the West Midlands Regional Spatial Strategy has been formally revoked.
+10.5 However, It should be noted that in July 2010 the West Midlands Regional Spatial Strategy was formally revoked and will be abolished when the Democracy and Localism Bill becomes effective.
 Therefore development provisions for Stafford Borough will only be determined through the Local Development Framework process in the future and reported in subsequent Annual Monitoring Reports.

-10.7 Based on the annual average rates of housing provision established through the current RSS and the apportionment methodology using the Ministerial letter dated June 2004 the following figures have been set out for the Stafford Borough Council area.
+10.6 Based on the annual average rates of housing provision established through the current RSS and the apportionment methodology using the Ministerial letter dated June 2004 the following figures have been set out for the Stafford Borough Council area.
 The total figure from 2001-2021 for the Stafford Borough area is 5,602 dwellings: